 |Ohma, A., Madelaire, M., Laundal, K. M., Reistad, J. P., Hatch, S. M., Gasparini, S., and Walker, S. J. (2024).
 Background removal from global auroral images: Data-driven dayglow modeling.
 Earth Planet.
 Phys., 8(1), 247–257. doi: 10.26464/epp2023051

-Global images of aurora obtained by cameras on spacecraft are a key tool when studying the near-Earth environment.
-However, the cameras are not only sensitive to auroral emissions produced by precipitating particles, but also to dayglow emissions produced by photoelectrons induced by sunlight.
-Nightglow emission and scattered sunlight can contribute to the background signal.
+Global images of auroras obtained by cameras on spacecraft are a key tool for studying the near-Earth environment.
+However, the cameras are sensitive not only to auroral emissions produced by precipitating particles, but also to dayglow emissions produced by photoelectrons induced by sunlight.
+Nightglow emissions and scattered sunlight can contribute to the background signal.
 To fully utilize such images in space science, background contamination must be removed to isolate the auroral signal.
-Here we outline a data driven approach to model the background intensity in multiple images by formulating linear inverse problems based on B-splines and spherical harmonics.
-The approach is robust, flexible and iteratively deselects outliers such as auroral emissions.
+Here we outline a data-driven approach to modeling the background intensity in multiple images by formulating linear inverse problems based on B-splines and spherical harmonics.
+The approach is robust, flexible, and iteratively deselects outliers, such as auroral emissions.
 The final model is smooth across the terminator and accounts for slow temporal variations and large-scale asymmetries in the dayglow.
-We demonstrate the model using the three far ultraviolet cameras on the Imager for Magnetopause-to-Aurora Global Exploration (IMAGE) mission.
-The method can be applied to historical missions and is relevant for upcoming missions such as the Solar wind Magnetosphere Ionosphere Link Explorer (SMILE) mission.
+We demonstrate the model by using the three far ultraviolet cameras on the Imager for Magnetopause-to-Aurora Global Exploration (IMAGE) mission.
+The method can be applied to historical missions and is relevant for upcoming missions, such as the Solar wind Magnetosphere Ionosphere Link Explorer (SMILE) mission.